City-of-Memphis-Wastewater/pipeline/INSTALLATION.md

     pip install pipx
     ```
 2.  **Ensure `pipx` is in your PATH**
-    After installing, run `pipx ensurepath` to make sure the commands are accessible from your terminal.
+    After installing, run `pipx ensurepath` or `python -m pipx ensurepath` to make sure the commands are accessible from your terminal.
 You may need to restart your terminal session for the changes to take effect.
     ```bash
-    pipx ensurepath
+	python -m pipx ensurepath
     ```
 3.  **Install `pipeline-eds`**
     Install the package from PyPI.
 If you are on Windows, you can optionally include the `[windows]` extras to get the dependencies for `matplotlib` and `pyodbc`.